Maintaining proper grounding on your .strandberg* guitar

 If you have access to an ohm-meter, follow these steps to diagnose and correct the issue:

-- Note that on most guitars, the ground wire is connected to the G-string bridge.
-However, in certain cases, particularly with older guitars, it may be attached to the high E-string.
+- Note that on guitars with a hardtail bridge, the ground wire is connected to the G-string bridge.
+On guitars with a tremolo bridge, it's the A-string.
+In rare cases, particularly with older guitars, it may be attached to the high E-string.